What you will study

 You will be expected to critically apply relevant knowledge, skills and values in a practice setting to a professional standard.
 This will entail demonstrating your analytical use of module concepts and research findings, showing a critical appreciation of a range of social work theories and methods, and evidencing your ability to apply them appropriately to practice.

 It is a professional requirement for you to engage in practice skills development, which will take place in the residential school and three practice skills workshops.
-These events are usually held face-to-face, but where this is not possible due to public health restrictions, online alternatives will be provided.
+These events are usually held face-to-face.
+Online alternatives will be provided for events and activities that are not possible to offer face-to-face due to public health restrictions or other exceptional circumstances.
 You will be told in advance of any changes.
 The practice skills workshops will form an essential component for skills development.

 You will be required to demonstrate your ‘Readiness for direct practice’ before you undertake your first practice placement.
 Readiness for direct practice will be assessed by attending planned learning events, undertaking 10 days of verified practice in your normal workplace and completing a tutor-marked assignment.
 This is a regulatory requirement which you will need to evidence; and if you do not pass the assessment of Readiness for direct practice you will be de-registered from the module.